Argentine black and white tegu: Description

-The females are much smaller, but may grow up to 3 ft in length from nose to tail tip.
-Females have beaded skin and stripes running down the body.
-Adult females can reach a weight of 2.5-7.0 kg.

 The skull is heavily built with a large facial process of the maxilla, a single premaxilla, paired nasals, a single frontal bone, and two parietal bones separated by the sagittal suture.
 Biomechanical analyses suggest the posterior processes of the parietal might be important for dealing with torsional loads due to posterior biting on one side.
 In the large adults, the posterior teeth are larger and more rounded than the anterior teeth.